medik8s/docs/faq.md

 In 2021, we created medik8s to make general purpose HA available to all kubernetes clusters, not just ones backed by an infrastructure API.

+### Current Status

-The combination of Node Healthcheck and Poison Pill is currently being validated for production deployments and is expected to be live in a large cluster at a Fortune ranked customer by the end of the year.
+Additional remediation mechanisms are still a work in progress, however the combination of Node Healthcheck and Poison Pill is currently being validated for production deployments and is expected to be live in a large cluster at a Fortune ranked customer by the end of the year.